JosiahWitt/erk/README.md

 Erk allows you to create errors that have a kind, message template, and params.

 It is recommended to define your error kind types in each package.
-This allows `erk.ToCopy` or `erk.GetKindString` to contain which package the error kind was defined, and therefore, where the error originated.
+This allows `erk.Export` or `erk.GetKindString` to contain which package the error kind was defined, and therefore, where the error originated.

 ## Example